 Over the years, I’ve struggled with one thing – shiny object syndrome.
 I’ve fallen victim to social media and marketing tactics countless times – the smooth sales scripts, the 30-second videos that convince you that you absolutely have to have this item now before the offer ends, and the life-changing benefits influencers swear by when showcasing products.

 The result?
 Money down the drain, and my life looking exactly as it did before the purchase.
 Now, I’m a lot wiser for it.
-I always pause and ask myself, will this spark joy?
+I always pause and ask myself, will this spark joy (as discussed by Marie Kondo with her KonMari Method)?
 A month from now, or even 2 years from now, will I have made use of this item?
 Having that honest conversation with myself has saved me hundreds.

 2. Create a budget that works